-We restarted worship together in the building on Sunday 26 July.
+We restarted worship together in the building, following the first lockdown, on Sunday 26 July.
+And then again following the second lockdown on Sunday 6 December.
 There are many restrictions and rules to follow.
-This will be in accordance with Government guidance, having conducted a risk assessment.
-Is it safe?
-Please make a careful judgement.
-The elderly and the vulnerable are advised to continue to stay at home as much as possible.
+This is in accordance with Government guidance, having conducted a risk assessment.
+We are currently not meeting in the building during Lockdown 3 (early 2021).

-If you are coming, please bring a mask, and your own Bible.
+When we are able to meet together, please bring a mask, and your own Bible.
 If you prefer a cushion on the pew, please bring your own.
 Be ready to observe the rules about social distancing, and washing and sanitising your hands.

 Use the tools below the image to view the risk assessment effectively, and please revisit this page soon, as we continue to update the details.